THE TORTOISE TABLE

 As a first time owner it is easy to be hoodwinked into buying the wrong type of accommodation and in my experience there are no 'off the shelf' kits or tables which are even remotely suitable.

 The inclusion of separate bedroom areas, glass panels, ramps, split levels and banisters are completely wrong .
-If you are not a DIY capable person a bespoke table is the answer from my recommended maker.
-If you choose this option please quote 'Homebred Hermanns' when making your enquiry..
+If you are not DIY savvy then a local carpenter will be able to make you a table from my pattern.
+Please note this is a hatchling size table only

 Ample space is very important to the contentment of your tortoise additionally so are 'sight breakers' .
 This is the landscaping of your table giving different levels of substrate including lots of places to explore and making it as interesting and stimulating as is possible.
 There is an expression used to describe frustration and stress.. "climbing the walls" a bored and stressed tortoise will literally do this.
 If yours does.. its time to get creative with your table.